 Tournament officials will be the sole determiners of what constitutes interference and whether or not it is accidental or deliberate.
 Scorekeepers are strongly encouraged to watch for and, if possible, prevent incidents of interference.

 Rulings shall be made by tournament officials, which includes event coordinators and any person(s) designated as officials by the coordinators.
 Designated officials may have restrictions on the breadth of rulings, and may be overridden by tournament officials.
 Any designated official or event coordinator is excluded from ruling on any play situation that directly affects his or her actual or potential standing as a player.
 Such persons may also be recused where their decision affects a close friend or family member, at the discretion of other tournament officials.
-Final authority for any ruling, including rulings that contradict or vacate anything written in this document or in other PAPA materials, rests with the President of the Professional and Amateur Pinball Association, Kevin Martin.
+Final authority for any ruling, including rulings that contradict or vacate anything written in this document or in other PAPA materials, rests with the Chairman of the Replay Foundation, Kevin Martin.

 PAPA accepts all feedback and constructive criticism, including player complaints, without reservations.
 However, please recognize that PAPA strives to be fair even in the most difficult situations.
 Complaints will be taken seriously, ruled upon, and considered resolved.
 There is to be no whining 🙂